rcannood/princurve/revdep/problems.md

 # RSDA

-Version: 2.0.5
+Version: 2.0.8

 ## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘randomcoloR’
+      All declared Imports should be used.
+    ```

+# slingshot

+Version: 1.0.0

+## In both

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘randomcoloR’
+    Package required but not available: ‘SummarizedExperiment’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.